skinnybeans/aws-learning-projects/project-1.md

 ssh -i MyEC2Key ec2-user@<instance-ip-address>
 ```

 You'll need to go and find what the instance ip address is.
+Check the help section at the end of this document if you are having trouble.

 You might get an error that says something about an unprotected key pair.
-See if you can find out how to fix it...
+See if you can find out how to fix it.
+Again refer to the help section if you are stumped.

-### 3. Update instance packages
+#### Success!

 If managed to successfully log onto the instance you should see something like this: